vhanla/TaskbarDock/README.md

 - Autorun
 - Remember settings

+## KNOWN ISSUES:
+- Restoring opacity to taskbar needs manual procedures (like locking/unlocking taskbar with its context menu)

 ## Current Status:

 It is still in progress.

-You can test it downloading it from releases page.
+You can test it [downloading](https://github.com/vhanla/taskbardock/releases) it from releases page.

 ## How to use: